rojosewe/GoogleInterview/Tips.md

 		* TreeSet If you need no maintain the items ordered.
 * Testing for nulls, negative numbers, empty lists/arrays, out of rangers.

+## Sorting:
+* Insertion: next object to proper poisition.
+Good O(n) when almost sorted
+* Bubble: next position with proper object with continuous swapping.
+Good O(n) when almost sorted: Lower overhead / 2n passes.
+* Selection: Next position with proper object, check all array.
+Allways O(n2).
+Few swaps, good when swap expensive.
+* Merge: Recursive by half then sort as merging.
+Predictable.
+O(nlgn) time, O(n) space for arrays, O(lgn) for linked.
+* Heap: Using heap order.
+Study it.
+Not very stable or predictable.
+O(nlgn)
+* Quick: Use pivot recursively.
+O(n2) when reversed, otherwise O(nlgn).
+Not stable

 ## Binary Trees

 * Array is formed as: